 Have the best time in Mexico — then come back and tell me all about it!

-Have you been to Mexico’s Yucatán Peninsula?
+Have you been on a Yucatan road trip?
 Where do you recommend going?
 Share away!